CharlyMannion/railsSetUp/README.md

 * The test for this should now be passing
 * Run `rake`: '3 examples, 0 failures, 1 pending'
 * Remove spec/models.post_spec.rb
-* The test suite will now be green.
-Commit the changes to git
+* The test suite will now be green
+* Run `rails server` to sense check the app
+* Commit the changes to git